-The sun can be brutal in the afternoons in San Diego and I do really enjoy photographing La Jolla sea lions.
+The sun can be brutal in the afternoons in San Diego, and I do enjoy photographing La Jolla sea lions.
 I love the effects that this polarizing filter has on my photos when shooting in direct sunlight.

 A polarizing filter does what it suggests … it polarizes light passing through it which reduces reflections and improves contrast.
 Things are clearer and frankly more interesting looking when I shoot them.